symfony/symfony-docs/reference/constraints/Count.rst

 Count
 =====

-Validates that a given collection's (i.e. an array or an object that implements Countable) element count is *between* some minimum and maximum value.
+Validates that a given collection's (e.g. an array or an object that implements Countable) element count is *between* some minimum and maximum value.

 +----------------+---------------------------------------------------------------------+